The Stupids

-The Stupids are a fictional family which appear in a series of children's books written by Harry Allard and James Marshall.
+The Stupids are a fictional family that appear in a series of children's books written by Harry Allard and James Marshall.
 The Stupids draw their humor from the fact that they are incompetent to the point of confusing the most simple concepts and tasks.

 Controversy

 The Stupids series of books rank number 62 on the American Library Association's list of 100 Most Frequently Challenged Books of the entire 2000's decade.
-Challengers of the books claim that they describe families in a derogatory manner and may encourage children to be disobedient.
-They also claim that they promote low self-esteem and negative behavior.